Creating a Memory Box for Your Kids

 - Quick labels or notes to record the story behind each piece

-5. When You Run Out of Space, Think Outside the BoxWith four children, space fills up fast.
-Amy’s solution?
 Finding extra storage beyond the home.
 Secure, well-organised storage facilities – like the new Attic Self Storage sites in Barking and Enfield – can help families keep treasured items safe without them taking over the living space.

 As Amy says, children grow up in the blink of an eye.
 One day you’re rocking them to sleep, the next you’re waving them off to school.
 A memory box gives you the chance to pause time – even just for a moment – and preserve those irreplaceable memories.